 Preliminary Order of Forfeiture

-The POF must be served on the defendant and any third party with a property interest in the property subject to the preliminary order of forfeiture.
-The defendant only has fourteen (14) days to file a notice of appeal of the POF.
-After that, the POF becomes final as to the defendant.
+The POF must be served on the defendant and any third party with a propriety interest in the property subject to the preliminary order of forfeiture.
+The defendant only has fourteen (14) days to file a “Notice of Appeal” to contest the POF.
+If the defendant misses that 14 day window, the POF becomes final as to the defendant.

 Any third party with an interest in the property has the right to file a claim seeking an ancillary hearing to determine their rights before a final order of forfeiture (FOF) is entered by the court.